ethics-workshop/2023/content/reg.rst

 Registration
 ============

-EthiCS will be organized in conjunction with IEEE EuroS&P 2022.
-Please register through the conference website: `IEEE EuroS&P 2022 <https://www.ieee-security.org/TC/EuroSP2022/>`__.
+EthiCS will be organized in conjunction with NDSS 2023.
+Please register through the conference website: `NDSS 2023 <https://www.ndss-symposium.org/ndss2023/>`__.